infracost/docs/docs/features/json_output_format.md

     "vcsPullRequestAuthor": "alikhajeh1",
     // title of the pull request
     "vcsPullRequestTitle": "Change instance type",
+    // labels added to the pull request "vcsPullRequestLabels": ["enhancement"],
     // a way to differentiate pipelines that are run within one pull request, this is the top-level pipeline ID, not individual jobs/runs within it
     "vcsPipelineRunId": "2846680866"
   },